paulOsinski/django-DefectDojo/docs/content/en/share_your_findings/troubleshooting_jira.md

 Common reasons issues are not created:
 * The Default Issue Type you have selected is not usable with the Jira Project
 * Issues in the Project have required attributes that prevent them from being created via DefectDojo (see our guide to [Custom Fields](../jira_guide/#custom-fields-in-jira))
+* You've created a Project in Jira, but that Project does not have an associated Kanban or Scrum board for Issue workflows.

 ## Error: Product Misconfigured or no permissions in Jira?